 Albany’s Young Culture is known for their pop-punk sound but they fully embrace the pop side on their new single, “I’ll Be There.”
-While drums and guitar are still present, the song is primed for Top 40 with a boy bander-esque dance routine in the accompanying music video.
+While drums and guitar are still present on the track, this song is primed for Top 40 with a boy bander-esque dance routine in the accompanying music video.

 Listen to Young Culture Here.